 Step 1: Assess Your Squatter Situation

-First things first.
-You need to know exactly what you’re up against before you can sell anything.
-You need to build your case file because everything you collect now saves you drama later.
+First things first: You need to know precisely what you’re up against before you can sell anything.
+You must also build your case file because everything you collect now will save you drama later.

 Document Everything: Photos, Timeline, and Evidence

-Start documenting like your bank account depends on it, because it totally does.
+Start documenting like your bank account depends on it, because it does.

 Take photos of their setup, any mail they’re getting, their car situation, plus any damage or changes they’ve made to your place.